DandelionSprout/adfilt/.github/ISSUE_TEMPLATE/problem-report.md

 <!-- Read through https://github.com/DandelionSprout/adfilt/blob/master/.github/CONTRIBUTING.md if possible, so that you know what to expect of how reports will be processed. -->

-## Describe the problem below this line as meticulously and detailed as possible:
+## Describe the problem below this line as meticulously and detailed as possible (incl. example pages and links if any):

 ## Add screenshots below if needed: